Bloom-host/BloomDocs/docs/paper-server-optimization.md

 ### `spawn-protection`
 - Default: 16
 - Recommended: 0
-- Iportance: Medium
+- Importance: Medium
-Explanation: Vanilla spawn protection will protect a certain amount of chunks surrounding your world spawn.
+- Explanation: Vanilla spawn protection will protect a certain amount of chunks surrounding your world spawn.
 The vanilla implementation is buggy, and something such as WorldGuard or GriefPrevention should be used instead.

 ### `view-distance`
 - Default: 10